robertoschwald/bareos/docs/manuals/source/Appendix/OperatingSystems.rst

 If **data encryption** is configured, the encryption is calculated on the source system and will consume CPU power there.

+If **signatures** are enalbed in your fileset, this will require additional CPU cycles to be calculated on the source system. system and will consume CPU power there.

 If data **compression** is configured, the compression is also executed on the source system and will consume CPU power there.